Redth/PushSharp/README.md

 // Start the broker
 broker.Start ();

+foreach (var deviceToken in MY_DEVICE_TOKENS) {
-// Queue a notification to send broker.QueueNotification (new ApnsNotification {
+	// Queue a notification to send
+	broker.QueueNotification (new ApnsNotification {
-		DeviceToken = "device-token-from-device",
+		DeviceToken = deviceToken,
 		Payload = JObject.Parse ("{\"aps\":{\"badge\":7}}")
 	});
+}

 // Stop the broker, wait for it to finish
 // This isn't done after every message, but after you're